Th3CracKed/swapi_angular/README.md

 ### Node.js LTS Installation

 The installation of node.js differ from distribution to another.
-In this documentation I will cover the installation of Node.js on Ubuntu, you can find who to install Node.js in your distribution by simple google search or by directly visiting [this github repository](https://github.com/nodesource/distributions).
+In this documentation I will cover the installation of Node.js on Ubuntu, you can find how to install Node.js in your distribution by a simple google search or by directly visiting [this github repository](https://github.com/nodesource/distributions).

 Copy and paste theses commands in your terminal :